opendocsg/opendoc-supreme-court-judgements/2019_SGHCR_6/report.md

 ## Facts

-5       The plaintiff, Mitsubishi Corporation RTM International Pte Ltd (“the Plaintiff”), and the defendant, Kyen Resources Pte Ltd (“the Defendant”), are both companies incorporated in Singapore in the business of metals trading.[\[note: 1\]](#Ftn_1) The Plaintiff is the global headquarters of the mineral resources and metals trading business of the Mitsubishi Corporation.[\[note: 2\]](#Ftn_2)
+5       The plaintiff, Mitsubishi Corporation RTM International Pte Ltd (“the Plaintiff”), and the defendant, Kyen Resources Pte Ltd (“the Defendant”), are both companies incorporated in Singapore in the business of metals trading.[^1] The Plaintiff is the global headquarters of the mineral resources and metals trading business of the Mitsubishi Corporation.[^2]

 ### The Contract

 6       The parties entered into a contract dated 19 October 2017 (“the Contract”) for the sale of approximately 12,000mt of “primary unalloyed aluminium, conforming to Aluminium Association specifications for P1020A (AL 99.7% min, FE 0.20% max, SI 0.10% max)” (“the Goods”) from the Plaintiff to the Defendant.
-The supply was to take place over 12 months from January to December 2018, with approximately 1,000mt supplied each month.[\[note: 3\]](#Ftn_3) The payment term in the Contract (“the Payment Clause”) required payment to be made by the Defendant in the following manner: “100% net cash via wire transfer within 30 working days after Seller’s presentation of the documents”.[\[note: 4\]](#Ftn_4)
+The supply was to take place over 12 months from January to December 2018, with approximately 1,000mt supplied each month.[^3] The payment term in the Contract (“the Payment Clause”) required payment to be made by the Defendant in the following manner: “100% net cash via wire transfer within 30 working days after Seller’s presentation of the documents”.[^4]

 7       The Contract also incorporated the Plaintiff’s “General Terms and Conditions for Contract of Sales”.
 Those terms include the following retention of title clause (“the ROT Clause”), which is central to the dispute: